My patient is fractious and requires sedation. Will sedation impact the sample?

 When will my patient’s test results be ready?
 What is the turnaround time for test results?

-While we are always optimizing the laboratory process, our current turnaround time is 14-21 calendar days from the day the sample is received at the laboratory to the time a test report is issued.
-Occasionally, the laboratory may determine that a ...
+While we are always optimizing the laboratory process, our current turnaround time is 7-12 (median 7) calendar days from the day the sample is received at the laboratory to the time a test report is issued.
+Occasionally, the laboratory may determine ...

 My patient’s sample failed.
 How do I resolve the failure status in my account?